davide2894/a-loaf-of-code/_posts/how-to-make-a-dragon-ball-based-memory-game-part-3.md

 ![facepalm-peter]({{"assets/posts/memory-p3/facepalm-peter.jpg" | relative_url}})

-Let's fix this quicly before someone finds it out (psst, please don't tell this to the other two people reading).
+Let's fix this quickly before someone finds it out (psst, please don't tell this to the other two people reading).

 The simplest way to add stars is by adding icons.
 Hey font-awesome!
 Lend me some please!